 New York Car Accident Lawyer

 Car accidents are a leading cause of serious injuries and death each year.
 Because of the speed at which cars travel and because of their size and weight, even when drivers and passengers wear seatbelts, serious injuries such has head injuries, broken bones, and back injuries as a result of a car accident are not unusual.
 The primary reason that drivers get into car accidents is negligence.
 Such negligence usually takes the form of a driver breaking a traffic law by speeding, failing to stop at a red light, driving while drunk, or texting while driving.
 In other words most accidents would have never happened but for someone’s negligence.
-If you were injured in a car accident and you believe it was caused by another person’s negligence, contact an experienced New York car accident lawyer at the Law Offices of Stephen Bilkis & Associates as you have the right to file a personal injury claim and demand compensation from the person whose negligence resulted in your injuries and other losses.Causes of auto accidents
+If you were injured in a car accident and you believe it was caused by another person’s negligence, contact an experienced New York auto accident attorney at the Law Offices of Stephen Bilkis & Associates as you have the right to file a personal injury claim and demand compensation from the person whose negligence resulted in your injuries and other losses.Causes of auto accidents

 There are many causes for car accidents.
 While the causes may vary, the vast majority of accidents are preventable because they are caused by negligence.